brave/qa-resources/wikitemplate.md

 ## Geolocation

-- [ ] Check that https://developer.mozilla.org/en-US/docs/Web/API/Geolocation/Using_geolocation works and shows correct location
+- [ ] Check that https://developer.mozilla.org/en-US/docs/Web/API/Geolocation/Using_geolocation works and shows the correct location
-- [ ] Check that https://browserleaks.com/geo works and shows correct location
+- [ ] Check that https://browserleaks.com/geo works and shows the correct location
 - [ ] Check that https://html5demos.com/geo/ works but doesn't require an accurate location

 ## Crash Reporting